virocon-organization/virocon/docs/workflow.rst

 *******************************************

-Figure 1 shows a flowchart that captures the overall functionality of ``viroconcom``.
+Figure 1 shows a flowchart that captures the overall functionality of viroconcom.
 A statistical model of the offshore environment can be created by fitting a model structure to measured data.
 Then, this statistical model can be used to construct an environmental contour.